 The second lesson concerns identification of the channels or processes through which Swedish aid can potentially reduce poverty in each country.
 These channels were not identified in any systematic or explicit manner.
 Some were identified, but simply in the process of conducting and writing up the results of the evaluation.
 As such the identification was very ad hoc.
-What is clear from the current evaluation is the importance of identified, agreed, explicit and evidence-based drivers of poverty, and its reduction in the
+What is clear from the current evaluation is the importance of identified, agreed, explicit and evidence-based drivers of poverty, and its reduction in the recipient country.
+If Swedish aid is to reduce poverty, then it must be able to influence one or more these drivers in poverty-reducing ways.
+This will be key to the addressing evaluation question (i) and, in turn, question (ii).
+We return

-7 This conclusion rested heavily on Swedish support for Vietnam's economic reform program Doi Moi, which was implemented from the mid-1980s onward.
+&lt;sup>7 This conclusion rested heavily on Swedish support for Vietnam's economic reform program Doi Moi, which was implemented from the mid-1980s onward.
 Doi Moi is regarded by many to have helped lift tens of millions of Vietnamese out of poverty owing to the sustained growth it was able to generate.
 Vietnam was one of the few donors operating in Vietnam in the mid-1980s and provided important support for Doi Moi, helping to ensure a reasonably rapid and orderly transition from a centrally planned to more market oriented economy.
 Had Sweden not found itself in this situation the evaluation would have had great difficulty drawing any conclusions regarding the extent to which Swedish support had contributed to poverty reduction in Vietnam.
 Unless very special circumstances such as this are present in the development co-operation programmes of other donors, the primary question considered by these previous evaluations is not evaluable in the context of evaluations of other programmes.